Thomas Hodgkin

-Thomas Hodgkin RMS (17 August 1798 – 5 April 1866) was a British physician, considered one of the most prominent pathologists of his time and a pioneer in preventive medicine.
+Thomas Hodgkin RMS (17 August 1798 – 5 April 1866) was an English physician, considered one of the most prominent pathologists of his time and a pioneer in preventive medicine.
 He is now best known for the first account of Hodgkin's disease, a form of lymphoma and blood disease, in 1832.
 Hodgkin's work marked the beginning of times when a pathologist was actively involved in the clinical process.
 He was a contemporary of Thomas Addison and Richard Bright at Guy's Hospital in London.

 Early life

 Thomas Hodgkin was born to a Quaker family in Pentonville, St. James Parish, Middlesex, the son of John Hodgkin.
 He received private education with his brother John Hodgkin, and in 1816 took a position as private secretary to William Allen.
 His aim was to learn the trade of apothecary, one of the routes into medicine, and Allen, despite prominence in that business, did not make it possible.
 They parted, and Hodgkin went to an apothecary cousin, John Glaisyer, in Brighton instead.
 He inherited property from his great-uncle of the same name, meaning that from age 21 he had a degree of financial independence.